 Having retired from the Department of English at the University of Bristol I am an independent scholar based in Oxford and London.
-These pages describe
+I first specialised

 - “Poem as Inscription: Ezra Pound to Ian Hamilton Finlay”,

 Fleshing Out Words, University of Warwick, March 2019